-There are few shows as immersive and atmospheric as this one – you hear that iconic gong and the words “red right hand” and you know you’re about to sink into the smoky streets of Birmingham, where flat cap-wearing thugs roam and rule.
+But it’s been a while since we’ve had a new Peaky Blinders season, so let’s cast our minds back to what it’s like to be in the coolest gang on telly.
+It all starts with that iconic gong and the words “red right hand”, and you know that you are about to sink into the smoky streets of Brum, where well-tailored thugs roam and rule.
 This is 1919, the country has just come out of a brutal war and is ripe for social upheaval and lawlessness.
-The perfect setting for the Shelby family to come into their own – they’re a close-knit crime family of Romany background, and led by their fearless leader Tommy (Cillian Murphy), they’re out to get power and money, no matter the cost.
+The perfect setting for the Shelby family to come into their own – they’re a close-knit gang of Romany background, and led by their fearless leader Tommy (Cillian Murphy), they’re out to get power and money, no matter the cost.

-In fact, The Guardian’s David Renshaw says “Peaky Blinders is laudable for its ambition alone, all too rare in primetime drama.
-The pace, too, is breathtaking.
-While this occasionally leads to some clunky exposition, the powerful performances excuse everything.”
-Reviews for the series’ five seasons have varied slightly, but not enough to prevent the mass of fans from coming back for more of what Rebecca Nicholson, also from The Guardian, calls a “bombastic and showy and recklessly fun” show.
-And it sounds like The Independent’s Ed Power would agree, with him calling the show “slick, a bit superficial and absolutely gripping,” whilst The Telegraph’s Michael Hogan says it “gets better with each passing series.”
+Enough from us though, what did the critics think?
+Reviews for the series’ five seasons have varied slightly, but not enough to prevent the mass of fans from coming back for more of what Rebecca Nicholson from The Guardian, calls a “bombastic and showy and recklessly fun” show.
+And it sounds like The Independent’s Ed Power would agree, calling the show “slick, a bit superficial and absolutely gripping,” whilst The Telegraph’s Michael Hogan says it “gets better with each passing series.”